Dean's Visiting Professor at the State University of New York (SUNY) at Binghamton

 Involvement and Affiliations:

-Present, Dean's Visiting Professor, State University New York (SUNY), Binghamton
+The Dean's Visiting Professor, State University of New York at Binghamton, 2006-2007

 Adjunct Scholar, American Enterprise Institute, 1995-2001

-The John M. Olin Law and Economics Fellow, School of Law, University of Chicago, 1995-1999
+John M. Olin Law and Economics Fellow, University of Chicago School of Law, 1995-1999

 Visiting Assistant Professor, John E. Anderson Graduate School of Management, University of California, Los Angeles (UCLA), 1989-1991